Riverside (Tas.)

 Recent residential development output has been above average within Riverside when compared nationally

-All recent development has been comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes.
-With around 175 people per approval, Riverside reflects a low-density area.
-According to AreaSearch's latest quarterly estimate, Riverside is expected to grow by 479 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+With approximately 175 people per approval, Riverside reflects a low-density area.
+According to AreaSearch's latest quarterly estimate, Riverside is expected to grow by around 409 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development